Updated: 23rd February 2021

 The Wool Carder Bee

-This amazing bee collects hairs from plants - and it looks a little bit like a wasp!
+This amazing bee collects hairs from plants for its nest cells.

 The Hairy-Footed Flower Bee